pc-coholic/impformation.bayern/README.md

 no need for you to run this yourself: The generated information is available at https://impformation.bayern/.
 Let's be nice to the BayIMCO-servers and have only a single instance poll the data, okay?

+**Important Notice**

+The `/api/v1/citizens/{userUUID}/appointments/next`-endpoint is heavily ratelimited (about 30 requests/15 minutes).
+After hitting the limit, it will only return `404` and behave like if there are no appointments availble.

+Also: Be aware that *the powers that be*™ do not appreciate services like https://impformation.bayern/ and might send the LKA to your door, claiming your script might be causing 10% and more of the daily server load...
+Proceed at your own risk.
+But do let me know, if that happens to you - I'd love to share a good laugh with you.

 **Available Data Sources**

 * https://impformation.bayern/vaccines.json: